 Securely sign online and invite others to sign

-Making a Maryland Healthcare Power of Attorney
+FAQs about making a Maryland Medical Power of Attorney

-A Maryland Healthcare Power of Attorney is a legal document that gives a trusted person permission to make health-related decisions for you, such as requesting or refusing a certain medical treatment, when you cannot do so.
+A Maryland Medical Power of Attorney is a legal document that gives a trusted person permission to make health-related decisions for you, such as requesting or refusing a certain medical treatment, when you cannot do so.

 The person granting control is known as the "principal," while the individuals or organizations receiving powers are called the "agents."
 Suitable for Maryland residents, our Power of Attorney for health care is made for use in Montgomery County, Prince George's County, Baltimore County, and in every other county or municipality across the state.
 All Maryland Healthcare PoA forms from Rocket Lawyer can be tailored for your unique situation.
 Creating this essential legal document will provide verification to medical facilities and other parties that your chosen representative can make choices for you when you are not able.